Monday, November 12, 2018

 "Sometimes Fundamentalists portray Catholics as if they must every moment be in terror of losing their salvation since Catholics recognize that it is possible to lose salvation through mortal sin.”

-But the truth of the matter is that numerous Roman Catholics act as though they cannot have assurance of salvation.
-When asked what it takes for one to enter heaven, Catholics tend to point to their church attendance and being a good person.
-Christ is not the point of focus in life.
-This may not true in every instance, but we cannot overlook this problem.
+On the contrary, many, if not most, Roman Catholics act as though they cannot have assurance of salvation.
+When asked what it takes for one to enter heaven, they usually point to their church attendance or being a good person.
+Christ is not the point of focus in their lives.
+This may not true in every instance, but we cannot afford to minimize or overlook this problem.
 Consider also the words of Cardinal John O'Connor:

-What is more, Catholics attend Mass on a weekly basis for the express purpose of receiving grace from God.
-Justification for them is viewed as a fixed regular payment that can be depleted daily by sin.
-The Roman Catholic Church views grace as forgiveness plus works of obedience, which is not a biblical definition of grace at all.
+Further, Catholics attend Mass on a weekly basis for the express purpose of receiving grace from God.
+Justification for them is comparable to a fixed regular payment that can be depleted daily by sin.
+Rome views grace as forgiveness plus works of obedience, which is not a biblical definition of grace at all.
 It is an unmerited, undeserved gift of God (Romans 5:6-10; Ephesians 2:8-9).

 "The reason for the uncertainty of the state of grace lies in this: that without a special revelation nobody can with certainty of faith know whether or not he has fulfilled all the conditions which are necessary for achieving justification."